-The BunduAwn wrap around awning from the mighty BunduTec is a cool bit of kit that can provide shelter from the elements on not one, not two, but three sides of your vehicle – front, back and one side of your choosing.
+The BunduAwn wrap around awning from the mighty BunduTec is a cool bit of kit.
+It can provide shelter from the elements on not one, not two, but three sides of your vehicle: Front, back and one side of your choosing.

-The Bundutec awning is one of the easiest awnings to set up on our Best Camper Van awnings list and can be ready for use in a matter of minutes.
+The Bundutec awning is one of the easiest awnings to set, and can be ready for use in a matter of minutes.
 Simply unzip the casing and unroll the awning, then just walk to each corner of your vehicle and fasten to the opposite side.
-The BunduAwn is self supporting, meaning it doesn’t need any legs or pole to hold it up and is completely free standing.
+The BunduAwn is self-supporting, meaning it doesn’t need any legs or pole to hold it up and is completely free-standing.

 This is a high tech bit of kit and does come in at a rather high price.
-The BunduAwn’s cheapest model will set you back £1080 and is 2.45m long.
+The cheapest BunduAwn model will set you back £1080 and is 2.45m long.
 The next size at 2.95m is £1225.
-If you need an awning any bigger than this, which you probably will unless you have a Land Rover or small truck camper, then custom size prices start at £1375.
+If you need an awning any bigger than this–which you probably will unless you have a Land Rover or small truck camper–then custom size prices start at £1375.

 when not in use

 Next on our list is a more affordable option for all the family – the Debus campervan awning.
 This shady character comes in at just £109.99–a tenth of the price of our previous recommendation.

 And it performs admirably especially considering the price, offering ample shade and shelter.
 You can also really afford to spread out under the Debus, which measures 240cm along the van, reaches out 300cm, fanning out to a total 290cm.
 This makes for an awesome camping space!
 Now, did somebody pack the guitar?